fvidak01/SeleniumFano/README.md

-Things you need before running this:
+Things you need before running this (reminder for myself as well):

 	have node/npm installed